Why does my dog dig? How to stop my dog from digging?

 - Getting cool.
 If your dog is digging due to heat consider getting a cooling mat or an elevated pet bed.
 An elevated pet bed allows air to circulate under the bed and hence a cooler area to lay down.
 There are mats that just cool, you don’t have to do anything to do them.
 They seem to last about a year and then you have to replace them.
 I also use Cool Beds 4 Pets from Etsy that you soak in water and seem to stay a bit cooler than the previous kind and remain cool for days.

 - Genetics.
 Dogs love to dig, it’s an innate desire and we shouldn’t reprimand them for that.
 Instead, give them a specific area to do that.
-You can buy a toy made just for digging, the iDig – this is my dog’s all-time favorite toy we have the ‘iDig stay‘, when he’s done I pick it up and put it down again the next day, keeping the toy super exciting!
+You can buy a toy made just for digging, the iDig – this is my dog’s all-time favorite toy we have the ‘iDig stay (link to their site)’, when he’s done I pick it up and put it down again the next day, keeping the toy super exciting!
 You can also make one yourself by getting a kid’s swimming pool or a box and fill it with sand, or felt strips or even towels and blankets to give them a specific area to do.
 If you find your dog dig digging simply bring them over to this new area and entice them to dig.
 I love hiding a toy or treat under these layers to teach them this is a great place to dig!

 - Boredom.
 This is one of the easiest reasons that dogs dig to fix.
 Try taking them on some adventures like hiking to meet those needs, do some training – trick training is always fun for everyone, or get some mental enrichment toys to keep that mind and body happy. – maybe even consider an iDig as mentioned above.
 I bet you’ll see a change soon.